 Significant trail corridors and natural paths are proposed throughout the Gateway Area including Class I trails along the alignments of L Street, N Street, Q Street, the Barrel District in the south, and connecting up to the existing trail along Alliance Road.
 The image below provides a reference map of the corridors and areas of interest highlighted in greater detail in the following pages.
-Following the detailed illustrative pages is a Map Book which presents the design concepts for the majority of the Area, in Figures 10-a through 10-l.
+A detailed Map Book illustrating concepts for the road and trail network will be maintained by the City's Engineering Department.
+The Gateway Area Map Book will refine the concepts shown in Figures 8 and 9.